 Integral Theory: A (very brief) Overview!

-The word integral means comprehensive, inclusive, non-marginalizing, embracing.
+The word Integral (In-T-gral) means comprehensive, inclusive, non-marginalizing, embracing.
 Integral approaches to any field attempt to be exactly that: to include as many perspectives, styles, and methodologies as possible within a coherent view of the topic.
 In a certain sense, integral approaches are “meta-paradigms” or ways to draw together an already existing number of separate paradigms into an interrelated network of approaches that are mutually enriching. – Ken Wilber

 Integral theory weaves together the significant insights from all the major human disciplines of knowledge, including the natural and social sciences as well as the arts and humanities.
 As a result of its comprehensive nature, integral theory is being used in over 35 distinct academic and professional fields, including law and personal development.